Building Your Self-Care Action Plan

-Increase your health knowledge.
+Knowledge and health literacy.
 The more you know, the better choices you’ll make.
-The World Health Organization website is a great place to learn about many health topics such as addictive behaviour, food safety, oral health, sexually transmitted diseases, tobacco, and vaccines.
+The World Health Organization website is a great place to learn about many health topics such as addictive behaviors, food safety, oral health, sexually transmitted diseases, tobacco, and vaccines.

-Mental Wellbeing.
-Make sure you take regular breaks from your workday, even just to get up from your desk for 10 minutes and stretch.
+Mental wellbeing, self-awareness and action.
+Make sure to take regular breaks from your workday, even just to get up for 10 minutes and stretch.
 Make time for you.
 Find an activity that you enjoy and schedule it into your calendar just as you would any other important appointment.
 Social interaction is vital to our mental wellbeing.
 Connect regularly with friends and loved ones by phone or video call.

 Physical activity.
 Getting 150 minutes of moderate cardio activity per week may seem daunting.
 But finding an activity you enjoy—walking, dancing, riding a bike—will help the time pass easily.
-Normal jobs around the house, like hoovering, can also count towards your activity.
-If you’ve been sedentary for a while, start off slowly and try to build some physical activity into your daily self-care plan and increase it over time.
+Your regular chores, such as mowing the lawn, can also count toward your activity.
+If you’ve been sedentary for a while, start out slowly and try to build some physical activity into your daily self-care plan and increase it over time.

 Healthy eating.
 Aim for a balanced diet, including lots of fruit, vegetables, and whole grains.
 Avoid saturated fat, trans-fat, cholesterol, salt, and added sugars.
 Start by meeting with your doctor or a nutritionist to discuss your dietary needs and develop a healthy eating plan.

 Good hygiene.
-We’ve heard a lot about the importance of hygiene lately due to the pandemic.
-But, proper handwashing, covering our mouths when we cough or sneeze, and cleaning of surfaces. should be practised at all time to keeps us safe from bacteria and infections.
-Good hygiene is also about bathing, dental care, and food safety.
+We’ve heard a great deal about hygiene lately due to the pandemic—proper handwashing, covering our mouths when we cough or sneeze, and proper cleaning of surfaces.
+Good hygiene also pertains to bathing, dental care, and food safety.
 All of these measures are a part of a robust self-care plan.

 Rational and responsible use of self-care products and services.
-A spa treatment or a yoga session would be nice additions to your self-care plan, when they become available after restrictions lift.
-But it’s important to include fundamental self-care factors in your plan – like making sure prescription medications are used as prescribed, and keeping fit.
-Your plan can include virtual fitness sessions, taking vitamins and supplements, and using home diagnostic tools such as a blood pressure monitor.
-Make sure the products and services meet quality and safety standards and are appropriate for your needs.
+A spa treatment or a yoga session may be a nice addition to your self-care plan, but unfortunately, these options are not possible because of the pandemic.
+Self-care tools also include more basic things like making sure prescription medications are used as prescribed.
+Other products and services that can be a part of your plan can include virtual fitness sessions, taking your vitamins and supplements, and using home diagnostic tools such as a blood pressure cuff.
+Be sure the products and services meet quality and safety standards and are appropriate for your needs.
 If in doubt, check with your doctor.